#VanLife – once only a surfers dream is now a growing alternative lifestyle; affordable retirement on the road and a COVID quarantine option

 In today’s online world of interconnectivity – broadband plans offered over extended coverage maps to reach smartphones, tablets, and laptops have made it easier than ever to not only stay in touch, but even work online wherever you can connect to the internet.

-Living wherever you can find a nice view with a safe place to park offers the added benefit of getting by on a much smaller monthly budget which enables these ‘digital nomads’ to save and invest more of their monthly income.
+Living wherever you can find a nice view with a safe place to park offers the added benefit of getting by on a much smaller monthly budget which enables these ‘digital nomads’ to save and invest a lot more of their monthly income.

 A new and growing demographic in the Van Life community are retirees, seeking a simpler lifestyle where they can fulfill their retirement dreams to travel while living on a fixed income.

-Many retirees are even selling their homes to live on the road, investing the proceeds from the sale to help pad their nest eggs while others choose to rent out their homes, providing them some additional retirement income and at the same tome ensure they have a place to go back to, should their circumstances and future plans ever change.
+Many retirees are even selling their homes to live on the road, investing the proceeds from the sale to help pad their nest eggs while others choose to rent out their homes, providing them some additional retirement income and at the same time ensure they have a place to go back to, should their circumstances and future plans ever change.

 An entire subculture has grown out from the once chic #VanLife phenomenon, making this once-fringe lifestyle choice suddenly a much more acceptable alternative lifestyle today,

 Over the past several months in the middle of this pandemic, we have seen a growing number of our members at TalkBaja inquire about and consider living – at least on a temporary basis – in a van/small bus conversion to self-quarantine down here on the Baja California Peninsula.

 The idea does have some merit – Van Life affords the option to live in a remote area of your own choosing while helping to keep contact with others to a minimum by avoiding restaurants, hotels and what are generally more densely populated tourist areas.

 The idea of being alone on a remote beach or desert area may be an attractive concept but it certainly is not for everyone.